geometrian/XMarksRevisionScraper/README.md

 ## Instructions

-1. Install prerequisites
+1. Install prerequisites:
     1. Install [Python](https://www.python.org/downloads/).
 These scripts were tested with Python 3.5.1, but other Python 3s should work.
     2. Install `lxml` and `pyparsing`.
 Pip works fine:<br/>
     `pip install --upgrade lxml pyparsing`<br/>
     If it's not on your `PATH`, then point to it.
 On Windows, this is something like (check the actual location):<br/>
     `C:\Python35\Scripts\pip.exe install --upgrade lxml pyparsing`

-2. Extract the revision list.
+2. Extract the revision list:
     1. Go to [https://www.xmarks.com/](https://www.xmarks.com/).
 Click "LOG IN" and log in, as-necessary.
     2. Click "MY BOOKMARKS".
 This starts their GUI.
     3. Click "Tools -> Export & Restore Old Bookmarks...".
 A window displaying a list of revisions appears.
     4. Inside the list of revisions, inspect an element (this gets the page source *after* JavaScript processing has messed with it).
     5. In the source, you should see a table, id `revisions_table`, with child `<tbody>`.
 Copy the `<tbody>` outer HTML (i.e., including `<tbody>` itself into a new text file "revs-table.xml").

-3. Convert the revisions table into URLs to scrape.
+3. Convert the revisions table into URLs to scrape:
     1. Run "3.-get-urls.py".
 This takes "revs-table.xml" and uses it to produce a new file, "revs-urls.txt".

-4. Scape all revisions.
+4. Scrape all revisions:
     1. Open "4.-crawler.py".
 Set your username and password.
     2. Run "4.-crawler.py".
 This takes "revs-urls.txt" and downloads it into "revisions/*.html".
-    3. The scrape sometimes fails (because the server fails).
-The result is a 1 KB file saying that something failed.
-In these cases, simply delete the failed file(s) and repeat the previous sub-step (already-downloaded files will be skipped).
+    3. The scrape sometimes fails (because the connection or their server fails).
+The result seems to be a 1 KB file saying that something failed.
+In these cases, simply delete the failed file(s) (if you have a lot of revisions, try sorting by size and deleting the small ones) and repeat the previous sub-step (already-downloaded files will be skipped).

-5. Merge revisions:
+5. Merge revisions (if desired):

     1. Run "5.-merge.py".
 This takes the "revisions/*.html" files and outputs "combined-bookmarks.html", which is suitable to re-upload to XMarks.
 Since this can take a while and has the highest probability of failure, it checkpoints every ten merges into "tmp/".